MicrosoftDocs/win32/desktop-src/Controls/lvn-endlabeledit.md

 ---
 title: LVN\_ENDLABELEDIT notification code
-description: Notifies a list-view control's parent window about the end of label editing for an item.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: '03129fef-abf1-4374-b4b8-503c46ef7115'
+description: Notifies a list-view controls parent window about the end of label editing for an item.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 03129fef-abf1-4374-b4b8-503c46ef7115
+keywords:
-keywords: ["LVN_ENDLABELEDIT notification code Windows Controls"]
+- LVN_ENDLABELEDIT notification code Windows Controls
 topic_type:
 - apiref
 api_name: